percona/pmm-doc/docs/install-pmm/install-pmm-server/aws/restore_pmm_server.md

 # Restore PMM Server from a backup

+To restore your PMM server from a backup:
+{.power-number}

 1. Create a new volume by using the latest snapshot of the PMM data volume.

     ![!image](../../../_images/aws-marketplace.pmm.ec2.backup2.png)